 Prerequisites are studies some unis specify you must have completed in order to do a particular course.
 At these unis, you won’t be able to apply for a course if you haven’t studied the prerequisites in high school.

 The good news is, at Charles Sturt, most of our degrees don’t have prerequisites.

 That means there are no best HSC subjects or best VCE subjects you absolutely, definitely need to take to apply to most of our courses.

 A few courses do have specific requirements, such as completing the University Clinical Aptitude Test if you want to study medicine or dentistry, but most don’t.
 So you won’t rule yourself out if you end up wanting to study something at uni that you didn’t study at school.

 If you do know what you want to study at uni, choosing Year 11 and 12 subjects that align with your course will certainly help you get off to a flying start.
 These are called ‘recommended studies’ (or sometimes ‘assumed knowledge’) and will give you a general understanding of topics relevant to your uni course.

 For example, if you’re thinking about studying a healthcare degree there will be lots of science in the course.
 So while you don’t have to have studied all science subjects at school to get into these courses at Charles Sturt, if you’ve done a bit of biology, chemistry or physics you’ll probably find your first year of uni a bit easier.

 Our top tip for choosing HSC/VCE subjects

-Our best advice is to base your HSC/VCE subject choices on your strengths, interests and personality.
+If your asking yourself what HSC subjects should I choose.
+Or what VCE subjects should I do, our best advice is to base your HSC/VCE subject choices on your strengths, interests and personality.
 Our guide for Year 10 students is packed full of tips that will help you choose your Year 11 subjects – and get ideas for careers you might be interested in.
 Ready to start your adventure?
 Let’s go!